 If an organization is properly implementing ISO 9001, then objectives are established that align with organizational priorities.
 Then as processes are executed data is collected (recall the emphasis on records) and shared (i.e. performance scoreboards) that clearly communicates performance relative to these objectives.
 Now there is no guessing about performance; it is established in black and white (or red and green) and accessible to everyone.
 Careful review of performance, including history, trends, connection between performance and events, can lead to improvement.

-Establishing a Known Direction
+Establishing a Quality Objectives

-As noted above, a facet of the ISO 9001 Standard is clearly stated objectives that should be based on established vision and mission.
-A recognized and acknowledged organizational direction with aligned, clearly defined, and communicated objectives lets organizational members know where the organization is headed and why.
+As noted above, a facet of the ISO 9001 Standard is clearly stated quality objectives that should be based on an established vision and mission.
+A recognized and acknowledged organizational direction with aligned, clearly defined, and communicated quality objectives lets organizational members know where the organization is headed and why.
 Looming doubts about organizational direction creates confusion and frustration; especially if the perception is that the direction is shifting or changing every other week.

 A long term, stable strategy and direction is not only key for an organization to be successful – it is also key for the members to perceive that the organization has a consistent and committed course.
 Uncertainty creates fear.
 A better approach is for them to clearly understand their role and their place in the organization as it fulfills its mission and objectives.

 Finally, most people agree that the biggest influence on organizational culture is management behavior.
 Not what management says, but what management does.
 Frequently members of an organization feel detached from management.
 Too often management is not very involved, or even aware of, the issues that the members of the organization face and overcome on a daily basis to make the organization function.